Current Client? Get 2026 Plan Help Here

 3. Specialized Treatments

-• Osteoporosis Injections: If you’re a woman with osteoporosis who is homebound and has had a bone fracture, Part B may cover injectable osteoporosis drugs administered by a healthcare provider.
+• Osteoporosis injections: In certain situations, Part B may cover injectable osteoporosis medications administered by a healthcare provider

-• Antigens: Part B covers antigens prepared by a doctor and administered by a properly trained person (which may include the patient) under appropriate supervision.
+• Antigens: Part B may cover antigens prepared by a physician and administered under appropriate supervision

 4. Diabetes Supplies and Insulin

-• Blood sugar testing supplies (glucose monitors, test strips, lancets)
+• Blood glucose testing supplies (such as monitors, test strips, and lancets)

-• Insulin used with an insulin pump (if the pump is covered by Part B)
+• Insulin used with a covered insulin pump

-It’s important to note that Part B typically doesn’t cover insulin unless it’s used with a medically necessary insulin pump.
-For most insulin coverage, beneficiaries need Medicare Part D.
+Part B generally does not cover insulin unless it is used with a covered insulin pump.
+Most other insulin coverage is typically provided through Medicare Part D.

 5. Alzheimer’s Disease Treatments